usccolumbia/MD-HIT/README.md

 Developed by Dr. Jianjun Hu, Nihang Fu of University of South Carolina and Qin Li from Guizhou University of Finance and Economics

+Citation:

+# How to use MD-HIT

+## Generating composition non-redundant datasets

+## Generating structure non-redundant datasets